Frequently Asked Questions about ElectraCOOL™ Thermoelectric Air Conditioners (TAC™)

 The cooling capacity or QCmax for our thermoelectric air conditioners describes the number of watts that can be removed from an enclosure without lowering the temperature below ambient (DT=0).
 This is also known as the nominal cooling capacity.
 In general, the QCmax value is of most interest for users who don't require cooling but rather simply don't want the air in the enclosure to increase in temperature above ambient.

-When cooling below ambient is necessary, the capacity in Watts or Btu/hour decreases as the exchanger works to provide colder temperatures.
-See the curve for a particular unit to see how many Watts can be extracted at a given temperature drop.
+When cooling below ambient is desirable, the capacity in watts or Btu/hour decreases as the exchanger works to provide colder temperatures.
+See the performance curve for a particular unit to see how many watts can be extracted at a given temperature drop.

 6.)
 Can a thermoelectric air-to-air exchanger reduce the temperature below that of the ambient?

-Most certainly, although we must not forget that the cooling capacity decreases as the difference in temperature between the air inside the enclosure and ambient increases.
-We must also consider that unless a suitable insulation is provided, the enclosure we want to cool tends to absorb heat from the environment making cold internal temperatures difficult to achieve.
+Yes, but keep in mind that the cooling capacity decreases as the difference in temperature between the air inside the enclosure and ambient increases.
+Unless a suitable insulation is provided, the enclosure we want to cool tends to absorb heat from the environment making cold internal temperatures difficult to achieve.

 7.)
 How precisely can a thermoelectric air-to-air exchanger control the temperature?